 Alex Russell was appointed to British Cycling’s board as a non-executive director in April 2014.
-An accomplished strategic communications and public affairs professional with over 12 years’ experience, Alex is an associate director for Four Communications Group in the sport, arts and sponsorship practice and a former head of public affairs and policy at Sport England.
+An accomplished strategic communications and public affairs professional with over 12 years’ experience, Alex is Executive Director for Communications and Community Engagement at Westway Trust and a former head of public affairs and policy at Sport England.

 Alex’s detailed understanding of the intricacies of government and her strong track record in campaigning and influencing policy, will be vital in British Cycling’s work to engage with national and local government to ensure that cycling is put at the heart of transport policy.

 A former head of campaigning and media at the Women’s Sport and Fitness Foundation, Alex’s insight is invaluable in assisting British Cycling in its ambition of getting one million more women cycling by 2020.
 Alex is chair of the Get Britain Cycling Commission.